Late Paleozoic icehouse

+Timeline

 Interpretations of the LPIA vary, with some researchers arguing it represented one continuous glacial event and others concluding that as many as twenty-five separate ice sheets across Gondwana developed, waxed, and waned independently and diachronously over the course of the Carboniferous and Permian, with the distribution of ice centres shifting as Gondwana drifted and its position relative to the South Pole changed.
 At the beginning of the LPIA, ice centres were concentrated in western South America; they later shifted eastward across Africa and by the end of the ice age were concentrated in Australia.
 Evidence from sedimentary basins suggests individual ice centres lasted for approximately 10 million years, with their peaks alternating with periods of low or absent permanent ice coverage.
-The glacial episodes that occurred during the late Famennian and late middle to early late Tournaisian are sometimes considered discrete glaciations separate from and preceding the LPIA proper that began between 335 and 330 Mya during the Viséan or Serpukhovian.
-Likewise, the more geographically limited glaciations that persisted in some parts of Gondwana until the last alpine glaciers melted in what is now eastern Australia around 255 Mya are sometimes not considered part of the LPIA proper either, which is said to have peaked during the Asselian and early Sakmarian and ended in the late Sakmarian around 290 Mya or near the Artinskian-Kungurian boundary and the associated Kungurian Carbon Isotopic Excursion under this more restricted definition.